Grist Mill 1824 - Shoal Creek Living History Museum

 Built in 1885 by David Y. Stollings on land South of Kearney, Missouri.

-Carpenter Shop / Bank 1830s - Shoal Creek Living History Museum
+Carpenter Shop / James Fox Cabin 1830s - Shoal Creek Living History Museum

 Shoal Creek Restrooms